Everything Hurt Except My Heart: The Secret to Perseverance

 I’ve been feeling a bit this way lately.
 While walking the other day, I noticed a slight shift when I thought of the Japanese word gaman.

 Gaman is “the ability to persevere and tolerate things that are unexpected or bad, difficult to get through,” according to anthropologist David Slater, at Tokyo’s Sophia University.
-(See BBC article on the pros and cons of gaman)
+The pros and cons of Gaman are explained in this BBC article.

 What also helps me right-size my discomfort is bringing to mind the forbearance of people who suffered immense hardship -- Nelson Mandela who spent 27 years in prison, the Japanese Americans interned in US camps during WWII and other political prisoners around the world.